Hounddd/omnipay-paybox/README.md

-[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements 2Checkout support for Omnipay.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
+This package implements Paybox support for Omnipay.

+Please see the full [Paybox documentation](https://www.paybox.com/espace-integrateur-documentation/manuels-paybox/) for more information.

 ## Installation